Planned Obsolescence Considered Beneficial: Towards Digital Freedom of Movement

 Last night, after brushing our teeth, my girlfriend Sarah and I noticed that the blue color that had been added to some of the bristles on our toothbrushes had faded.
 Apparently, this tells you that it is time to replace your brush head.
 Apart from the lack of blue color, however, our brushes looked perfectly fine — not like they needed to be replaced at all.
 Electronic toothbrushes are known to follow the razor and blades model of pricing, so we were wary: should we let the company who makes most of its money off of brush heads bully us into throwing away the ones that seemed ok to us and buy new ones?
 We didn’t.

 My first personal experience of planned obsolescence happened in such an imposing manner that it has left its mark.
 In 2011 my parents’ Epson printer stopped working.
 There were two nervously flashing lights and a mysterious, vague error message saying that some part wasn’t functioning.
-My dad called the company’s support hotline Oh, the innocence., who told him that while this was a fixable hardware dysfunction, replacing the part would cost about 120€ and that therefore fixing it wasn’t worth it and that he should just get a new printer.
+My dad called the company’s support hotline Oh, the innocence., where he was told that while this was a fixable hardware dysfunction, replacing the part would cost about 120€ and that therefore fixing it wasn’t worth it and that he should just get a new printer.